 Vitamin K1 – You’ll find vitamin K1 in green leafy veggies like spinach and kale.
 It’s important to eat your veggies with fat, since vitamin K is fat soluble.
 For example, making kale chips with lard will support your absorption of vitamin K.

 Vitamin K2 – This type of vitamin K is mostly a byproduct of fermentation.
 You’ll find MK-7 in natto, or fermented soybean.
 Likewise, cheese and curd cheese contain vitamin K2.
 Aside from fermented foods – egg yolk, liver, and meat are a good source of MK-4.
-You’ll find the highest levels of MK-4 in liver, chicken, and pork.
+You’ll find the highest levels of MK-4 in liver, poultry, and pork.

 It’s important to mention that the first day of breastfeeding gives your baby the most vitamin K. Also, how much breast milk your baby consumes matters.
 You can boost your baby’s coagulation factors by making sure your wee one gets over 100 ml of breast milk each day.
 And the fattier hind milk contains more vitamin K than foremilk.